ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 .. important::

-    An approval from each part is required to release a project into the public.
+    An approval from each of these three parts is required to release a project to the public.

 When releasing a project to the public, expect to: